kaddkaka/vim_examples/README.md

 ```

 ## Repeat the last command line
 [`@:`](https://vimhelp.org/repeat.txt.html#%40%3A) can be used to repeat the last command line command.
-More convenient when mapped to a single key and I have currently chosen `,` as my repeat-command key. `,` is used to reverse search the lastest `fFtT` motion, but I seldom use it so I have a mapping that shadows this bulitin:
+More convenient when mapped to a single key and I have currently chosen `,` as my repeat-command key. `,` is used to repeat the last `fFtT` motion in reverse direction, but I seldom use it so I have a mapping that shadows this builtin:

 ```vim
 nnoremap , @: